icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Consular Invoice

 The consular invoice comes into play when you’re exporting to specific countries.
-It’s not your everyday document.
-Tt requires certification from the consulate or embassy of the destination country.
+It requires certification from the consulate or embassy of the destination country.

-This certification provides an official record of the type and value of the goods being transported, making it easier to establish the duties in the importer’s country.
+This certification provides an official record of the type and value of the goods being transported, along with the merchandise quantity, value, and other vital information, making it easier to establish the duties in the importer’s country.
 It also streamlines the inspection process in the importing country.
+The other main reasons for using consular invoices are:

 Proforma Invoice